Logitech Designs New Wireless Charging Stand For Apple’s iPhones

 According to Mashable, Logitech has recently released a new Qi-compatible wireless charging stand created specifically for Apple’s iPhones.
 The stand is called Logitech Powered; it was designed “in collaboration with Apple,” and will provide the iPhone with 7.5W of power.

 The stand will not be able to charge multiple devices at once but it does aim to make it easier to use the device while charging it at the same time.
-For iPhone X users, the stand holds the iPhone at the perfect angle to allow FaceID unlocks and quick notification glances.
+For iPhone X users, the stand will hold the iPhone at the perfect angle to allow FaceID unlocks and quick notification glances.
 It will also allow phones to be charged both vertically and horizontally.

 Logitech’s POWERED will technically charge all other Qi-enabled devices but with less power.
 The stand will provide up to 5W charging for other devices as opposed to the previously mentioned 7.5W for the iPhone 8, 8 Plus, and X.